 The father mentioned they had not held their baby yet.
 “Never?”
 I questioned.
 “No, too small,” he answered.
 I was surprised.
 Yes, the baby was small, but I had taken her out of the isolette earlier in the evening to feed her.
 The nurse from the day shift had explained that she could be out of the isolette to be fed as long as she maintained her body temperature.

 The little girl, named Gabrielle, was now due for another feeding.
 I asked the mother if she would like to hold her baby.
 She nodded shyly, smiling at her husband.
 I settled her into a rocking chair and gently placed Gabrielle in her mother’s arms for the very first time.
 The father knelt beside the two and kissed them both.
 They were silent, almost prayerful as they admired their tiny daughter.

-As I viewed that awe inspiring scene, the moment when loving parents held their tiny baby for the first time, I recalled how I had felt earlier as a night shift nurse.
-It had been a Christmas Eve when I didn’t want to be a nurse, but it was a Christmas Eve I now have tucked away in my heart and will never ever forget.
-It is a treasured memory… a Christmas gift.
+As I viewed that awe inspiring scene, the moment when loving parents held their tiny baby for the first time, I recalled how I had felt earlier.
+It had been a Christmas Eve when I didn’t want to be a night shift nurse, but it was a Christmas Eve I now have tucked away in my heart and will never ever forget.

 About the Author: Janet Izzo is passionate about the nursing profession and she now speaks to nurses and nursing students across the nation on the topic "Nurses Can Make the Difference."
 Visit her at www.janetizzo.com.

 Nurses and nursing students, if you are interested in sharing your nursing knowledge and experiences with our audience by becoming a NurseTogether contributing author, please click here.